Ernest Bower Norris: Style

 Norris's early churches are mostly in the Lombard-Byzantine style, possibly influenced by his travels in Italy.
-This style had become popular amongst English Catholics after the completion of Bentley’s Westminster Cathedral in 1903.
+This style had become popular amongst English Catholics after the completion of Bentley's Westminster Cathedral in 1903.
 Part of its popularity amongst Catholics was that it differentiated them from Protestant buildings, and indicated their historic lineage going back to pre-medieval Christianity.
 It also had the advantage of being cheaper than Gothic.
 The internal decorative schemes (mostly applied marble and mosaics) could be added later as funds become available.
 One of the best examples of the style is Church of the Sacred Heart and St Catherine of Alexandria built by Peacock in 1921.
 Its mosaics weren't completed until 1932.
-Unfortunately none of Norris's churches were ever fully mosaicked.
-St John the Baptist Church, Rochdale has very fine mosaics by Eric Newton (art critic) in the sanctuary.
+Unfortunately, none of Norris's churches were ever fully mosaicked.
+St John the Baptist Church, Rochdale has very fine mosaics by Eric Newton in the sanctuary.
 Writing about St John Fisher in West Heath the artist Johan Jones said that Norris's architecture suited his work because its "scale and detail are the unproclaiming and noble frame for the various works that adorn it".